e-lajeunesse/BookLoverUI/README.md

 # BookLoverUI

-This UI was created by Eric Lajuenesse, Benjamen Chamness and Marley Boone.
+This UI was created by Eric Lajeunesse, Benjamin Chamness and Marley Boone.

 Steps on Installing Project-